Splitting Guarantees for Prophet Inequalities via Nonlinear Systems: Introduction

 ~\cite{HillKertzStopRule} provided an algorithm that guarantees an approximation ratio of $1-1/e$ and an upper bound of $\gamma \approx 0.745$ on the approximation ratio by studying the optimal dynamic program for the worst-case distributions.
 Later,~\cite{kertz1986stop} used the recursion from the optimal dynamic program in~\citep{HillKertzStopRule} to provide an ordinary differential equation (ODE)---that we termed Hill and Kertz equation for simplicity and in honor to both authors---where the $\gamma$ bound is embedded as a \emph{unique constant} that guarantees crucial analytical properties of the solution of the ODE: $y'= y(\ln y -1) -1/\gamma + 1$, $y(0)=1$, $y(1)=0$.
 However, the lower bound on the approximation remained $1-1/e$ for many years until~\cite{correa2021posted} used the Hill and Kertz equation to provide an algorithm that attains an approximation ratio of at least $\gamma$ for any $n$.

 In recent years, there has been substantial progress in understanding the approximation limits for prophet inequality problems, mainly driven by their applicability in mechanism design~\citep{lucier2017economic}.
 One of the most prominent settings is the i.i.d.\ $k$-selection prophet inequality problem, where the decision-maker selects at most $k$ values from the $n$ observed and aims to maximize the expected sum of values selected.
 The offline benchmark in this case is $ \sum_{t=n-k+1}^n \EE[X_{(i)} ]$ where $X_{(1)}\leq X_{(2)}\leq \cdots \leq X_{(n)}$ are the ordered statistics of the random values $X_1,\ldots,X_n$.
 Observe that when $k=1$, this setting corresponds to the classic i.i.d. prophet inequality problem.
-We refer to this problem as $\kipi{}$ when the length of the sequence is $n$ and $k$ selections can be made.
+We refer to this problem as the \emph{$k$-selection prophet inequality}.
+When the length of the sequence is $n$ and $k$ selections can be made, we refer for short to this problem as $\kipi{}$.

 The approximation ratio of the i.i.d.\ $k$-selection prophet inequality problem has been proven to be at least $1-k^ke^{-k}/k! \approx 1-1/\sqrt{2\pi k}$ (see, e.g., ~\citep{chakraborty2010approximation,yan2011mechanism,Duetting2020,beyhaghi2021improved,arnosti2023tight}).
 Using a different approach, \cite{jiang2022tightness} recently introduced an optimization framework to characterize worst-case approximation ratios for prophet inequality problems, including the i.i.d.\ $k$-selection setting for a fixed $n$; however, it is unclear how to use their framework to obtain provable worst-case lower bounds for $k\ge 2$.